All-Star vote FAQ: Did the NBA's new format get things right?

 A: The new system is weighted: Fan vote counts for 50 percent, players' vote 25 percent and media vote 25 percent.
 Westbrook was third in fan voting and first with both the players and media.
 Curry was first in fan vote and third in media and players.

-Q: I just did the math and that means that Curry and Westbrook tied with a 2.0 average ranking using those percentages.
+Q: I just did the math, and that means Curry and Westbrook tied with a 2.0 average ranking using those percentages.
 So why are Curry and Harden starting?

 A: That's right.
 If there's a tie, the fan vote is the tiebreaker.
-Harden ended up with a 2.0 average too -- the lower the number, the better -- he finished second among fans, media and players.
+Harden also ended up with a 2.0 average -- the lower the number, the better -- and finished second among fans, media and players.
 Curry and Harden won the tiebreaker.
 It was close but Westbrook lost out.

 Q: Why even change the system in the first place?